alexencaladastuart/cake-cutting/README.md

 The average envy rate is 0.8520000000000006
 The worst envy rate is 0.9600000000000006
 ```
-Note 1: Stromquist can only be run with 3 agents.
+Note 1: Stromquist can only be run with 3 agents.\
-Note 2: Recursive halving works best when the number of agents is a power of 2 (i.e. 2, 4, 8, 16, etc.)
+Note 2: Recursive halving works best when the number of agents is a power of 2 (i.e. 2, 4, 8, 16, etc.).\
+Note 3: If more information is desired, use `--loglevel=Debug`.